 The weather lore has it that alcohol only masks the cold.
 So if you’re out and about enjoying Zagreb winter, sip at your drink.
 Enjoy it.
 Don’t guzzle it to chase away the chill on your bare head and hands, or God forbid, bare shoulders.

-And this brings me to my final insider tip:
+This finally brings me to my winter inZagreb insider tip:

 ‘Bundle up—it’s really cold outside!’